 Not all the rules were biblical.

-All the old rules have been replaced with one new rule: THOU SHALL NOT JUDGE.
+There’s only one new these days: THOU SHALL NOT JUDGE.
 Admittedly this is rule came about as a result of mostly silly, sometimes heartless, legalistic nitpicking about topics that have for the most part, never had any real relevance to Christianity whatsoever.
 Only an idiot would yearn for a return to the bad old days of unhinged legalism.
 Legalism is a demonic creation, an ugly perversion of the Christian concept of holiness.
 Legalism takes our eyes off of Jesus, and places our focus on the outward behavior of others, rather than our own behavior, attitudes and internal spiritual development.
 Legalism breeds unhealthy spiritual self-confidence and can even become a substitute for genuine salvation.

-That said, not all judging is sinful.
-Some judging is beneficial and even biblical (1st Corinthians 5:12-13).
+There are times when judging is beneficial and even biblical (1st Corinthians 5:12-13).

 There are two types of judgment.
-The first is when one imperfect human judges another imperfect human worthy of heaven, hell or the right to be cared for and loved based on behavior or outward appearances that may or may not be based on biblical truth.
+The first happens when one imperfect human judges another imperfect human worthy of heaven, hell or the right to be cared for and loved based on behavior or outward appearances that may or may not be based on biblical truth.
 This sort of judgment is wrong, leads to hypocrisy (Matthew 23:1-5) and sets us up to be judged by the same standards (but not necessarily for the same sins) we set for others.
 The Pharisees judged in in this way and Jesus sharply condemned them for it (Matthew 7:1).

+However.
 There is such a thing as healthy Christian judgment and it begins with regular and rigorous self-examination.
 We must be willing to look for sin in our own lives with the same zeal we normally reserve for others.
 But there is more to it than just that; we also have to keep ourselves open to the idea that we might be wrong about something we believe or do.
 Growing Christians are willing to entertain the notion that the thing or the attitude they have been holding onto as a “right” or as a “Christian freedom” might just be something that is holding back their growth and possibly leading others astray (1st Corinthians 10:23-33).

-We forget that Christians are called to judge one another, not in a condemning way, but out of concern for one another (1st Corinthians 5:11).
+We forget that Christians are called to judge one another, not in a condemning way, but out of spiritual concern for one another (1st Corinthians 5:11).
 If the Church is ever going to get healthy again, the people in it have got to stop getting angry every time someone says something that challenges their point-of-view on an attitude or behavior.
 It’s time to stop shouting, “You can’t judge anyone ever!” and start thinking about why we fear being judged or hearing a view that differs from our own.